ICOMP-UNC/setup-environment-emfEpsilon/README.md

 # Setting up the Development Environment for Operating Systems II

 ## 🎯Objective
 Establish a consistent and efficient working environment to serve as the foundation for subsequent labs in Operating Systems II.
-In this lab, students will configure GitHub Actions for Continuous Integration/Continuous Deployment (CI/CD), utilize [unity](https://www.throwtheswitch.org/unity) as a testing framework, and employ CMake to manage project construction.
+In this lab, students will configure GitHub Actions for Continuous Integration/Continuous Deployment (CI/CD), use  [unity](https://www.throwtheswitch.org/unity) as a testing framework, and employ CMake to manage project construction.

 ## 🔑 Steps to Follow